myk794/Telegram-Bot-Send-Message/README.md

 # Telegram-Bot-Send-Message
->You need to first create a bot by BotFather. :nerd_face:
+>You need to first create a bot by BotFather. :desktop_computer:

 ```
 pip install requests